ministryofjustice/nvvs-devops/architecture-decision-record/001-use-bind-for-device-domain-naming-system.md

 - we will need to run our own infrastructure rather than using a managed DNS service, due limitations in the managed Route53 service with forwarding requests.
 - since the BIND9 DNS service has no user interface, we will need to provide a way for onsite support engineers to add new Zones to the service.
 ### Advantages

-- BIND9 provides a lot of customisation and flexibility that may fill requirements as this service is used further in MoJ.
+- BIND9 DNS service is flexible and can adapt to requirements if needed.
 ### Disadvantages
   - need to build, operate and maintain the service somewhere